nexus

 - AWS Bedrock: Token forwarding is not supported for Bedrock providers.
 Bedrock uses AWS IAM credentials and request signing, which cannot be provided via simple API key headers.
 You must configure AWS credentials at the provider level (via environment variables, AWS profile, or explicit credentials in configuration).

-Nexus supports comprehensive header transformation for LLM providers, allowing you to forward, insert, remove, or rename headers when making requests to LLM APIs.
+Nexus supports header transformation for LLM providers, allowing you to forward, insert, remove, or rename headers when making requests to LLM APIs.

 Configure header rules at the provider level: